 The learning here for me is that trying to work out what I am passionate about is not a good strategy.
 My passions are changing endlessly depending on context – where I live, my mood and who I am with.
 But what doesn’t change is fundamental skillsets.
 So instead of focusing on what I am passionate about, I’ve shifted focus to building a skillset, which, in this case, is the skillset of being able to run and lead a business.
 I know now that although context and my passions will change over time, regardless of whether they change, my vision of wanting to use business as a force for good and the fundamental skillset of business, entrepreneurship and leadership will still apply.

 Finally, coming back from the Camino was difficult.
-After a dreamy month of walking with no responsibilities other than looking after my feet and feeding my belly, I was suddenly right back in the mix of Podstel and all the work shifted on from Jason leaving.
+After a dreamy month of walking with no responsibilities other than looking after my feet and feeding my belly, I was suddenly right back in the mix of Podstel.
 After 2 weeks, I finally have my head just about above water and I am managing to find the balance I had created before I left for the Camino.

 •Finished my 4th Camino – Walked 1,000km with no injuries and documented my entire experience, writing a journal entry of at least 500 words every single day.